Netgear launches Armor service to protect your home’s networked devices

 And our homes are now filled with numerous smart devices that connect to the network to provide advanced features and remote access.
 With the introduction of internet of things (IoT) devices such as smart thermostats, TVs, garage door openers, refrigerators, light bulbs, and more, home networks are increasingly vulnerable.

-Many of these devices are not equipped to provide proper protection against online intruders, so households will need to start adopting safeguards that were previously the purview of businesses in the enterprise space.
+Many of these devices are not equipped to provide proper protection against online intruders, so households will need to start adopting safeguards that used to mainly be the purview of businesses in the enterprise space.

-Running directly on the Netgear router itself, Netgear Armor actively detects and protects devices from cyber threats such as viruses, malware, spyware, ransomware, phishing, and even those pesky botnets, by blocking any attempts to access websites, URLs, or IP addresses by intruders who could steal your information or identity.
+Running directly on the Netgear router itself, Netgear Armor actively detects and protects devices from cyber threats such as viruses, malware, spyware, ransomware, phishing, and even those pesky botnets by blocking attempts to access websites, URLs, or IP addresses from intruders who could steal your information or identity.

 With the Nighthawk App, you can also receive instant notifications when malicious threats are detected.